 The same holds true for electronic payments.
 A scammer might send money to your PayPal or Venmo account, and you might think all is well, but those charges can be reversed.
 The sender could have used a stolen credit card or a hacked account, or they might simply dispute the transaction.
-Either way, you won’t find out about it until after you’ve sent the scammer good money—which can’t be recovered.
+Either way, you won’t find out about it until after you’ve sent the scammer money—which can’t be recovered.

 How Scammers Get Away With It

 Unfortunately, it’s easy for thieves to give you the impression that they are local.
-They can send and receive text messages using local numbers, and even reference physical locations such as, “I’ll meet you at the gas station next to the blue house on First Street and Broadway.”
-A local address is easy to find using tools like VoIP (a service that allows you to make phone calls over the Internet) and Google Street View.
+They can send and receive text messages using local numbers via VOIP (a service that allows you to make phone calls over the Internet).

-Plus, recipients sometimes just need a few details about the transaction—perhaps a transaction ID, known as the MTCN, or their name, to walk away with your cash.
-Scammers will even promise that Western Union can set what's called a passphrase for the transaction, but that offers little if any, protection.
+Recipients in other countries sometimes just need a few details about the transaction—perhaps a transaction ID, known as the MTCN, or their name, to walk away with your cash.